Skip to main content

 Handles all known attack patterns with zero latency and zero cost.

-Sigma is the community standard rule format for security detection.
-Panguard Guard ships with 3000+ bundled rules covering common attack patterns.
+ATR (Agent Threat Rules) is the open standard for AI agent threat detection.
+Panguard Guard ships with 61 ATR rules covering common AI agent attack patterns.

 detection: